Kellenkjames/RB109/object_passing/example_4.md

 If we called `map!` instead of `map` this would mutate `a` from inside the method and affect the object outside of the method.

 This problem demonstrates object passing.
 In this example, Ruby acts like "pass-by-value".
+Arrays are mutable objects.
 Since the original object was passed into the method and a non-mutating method was called on the object; the original object outside of the method was not affected.
-Therefore, we assume a "copy" of the object was passed into the method.